mitch-haraldsson/greenLicense/README.md

 #### Exporting the license

-Now, we just have to export our license to a file we can send to the customer.
+Now, we just have to export our license to a file which we can send to the customer.
 For that we simply use

 ```
 java -jar manager.jar license export --license 093889a8-a87f-4619-83a4-7d99f380b682 --file "./licenses/my_first_customer.lic"